ZanzyTHEbar/Genetic-Projects/Lactose/Whose-gene-is-it-anyway-master/lactasev2/readme.md

 This is the new version of the lactase gene therapy plasmid.
-I've also included the old version for reference.
+I've also included the old version and videos to the original authors VLOGS for reference.

 **DO NOT TEST THIS ON YOURSELF FFS.**